simnibs/cortech/README.md

 ## Installation

 This package requires compiling some CGAL functions.
-You can install CGAL using any method you prefer; meson (which we use for building the package) just needs to locate CGAL with pkg-config..
+You can install CGAL using any method you prefer; meson (which we use for building the package) just needs to locate CGAL with pkg-config.
 Here we describe the installation using Conan or Conda for managing the c++ dependencies.

 ### Using Conan